SphericalLabs/OpenSoundLab/Docs/developer-notes.md

 ### Sync device for multi-user

-*   Required for spawning from menu: add to Registered Spawnable Prefabs in both LocalNetworkManager and RelayNetworkManager in NetworkManager, i.e. in both oslLocalNetworkScene and oslRelayNetworkScene.
+*   Required for spawning from menu: add to Registered Spawnable Prefabs in both LocalNetworkManager and OslRelayNetworkManager in NetworkManager, i.e. in both oslLocalNetworkScene and oslRelayNetworkScene.
 Do not press "Populate Spawnable Prefabs", since that adds too much undesired stuff.
 *   Add NetworkIdentity, NetworkAuthority, NetworkTransform and whatever else you want to sync on the network, if not copied

 ### Make your device copyable and savable